 A road diet reduces the number or size of street travel lanes to support multiple modes of transportation, other public utility uses, economic development and/or other amenities.
-Other terms include lane diets.
+Other terms include lane diets (where lane width is reduced), roadway reallocation or roadway reconfiguration.

 Benefits & Problems Addressed